pomelo-io/dao-security/README.md

 ## Design and architecture
 As a foreword to the design and architecture of a DAO-like system, it should be noted that such an organization requires quite a few individuals to run efficiently and in a way that the *decentralized* nature of the system would not be compromised.

-As such, it would be best to first assess if the EOS ecosystem is capable of supporting a security-focused community of developers and auditors before launching any big project towards the creation of a DAO.
+~~As such, it would be best to first assess if the EOS ecosystem is capable of supporting a security-focused community of developers and auditors before launching any big project towards the creation of a DAO.~~ (*don't worry about this part*)

-The goals and mode of operation of the DAO (primarily working for a more secure EOS environnement through contract audits) should also be aligned with the needs of day-to-day EOS developers.
-Developers and their projects comes first with the DAO helping them grow secure and resilient products.
+The goals and mode of operation of the DAO should also be aligned with the needs of day-to-day EOS developers.
+Developers and their projects comes first with the DAO helping them grow secure and resilient products through code audits.

 Since there isn't currently anything like it in the space, this project could also be the spark needed for bringing auditors and raising awareness about the security of on-chain EOS contracts.

-### Governance system
+### Overview
-Auditors will probably want a say in how the rewards are distributed, how long the audit should take, what's an acceptable submission, etc.

-The system should allow for an (*active?*) auditor to raise questions of interest to the community and/or make voting proposals.

-*Roles and permissions ?*

-The DAO would be run by a set of **operators** that will be tasked to assess and submit audit requests to the community.
-They will also be responsible for evaluating the effort provided by community members on an audit as well as release funds and compile a final report to the public.

-The rest of the DAO community are the auditors participating in the audit bounty.
-Anyone would be able to join the effort.
-A "contribution score" could be used to track members contribution over time (*some privileges?*, *blacklisting some toxic contributors?*).

-*Funding ?*

-The [Pomelo](https://pomelo.io/) platform would provide funds for setting up the audit bounty.
-Additionnaly, teams who are requesting an audit would pay a certain fee for sending their request to the DAO.
+One thing that started to become very apparent after the first discussions with the team is that **the DAOS project is all about communication**.
+DAOS acts as the intermediary between *clients* and *auditors* (also known as *the community*).

+Clients should not expect DAOS to write code for them, fix infrastructure issues, run pentesting or anything like that.
+They communicate their need for an audit of a codebase and receive a detailed report highlighting the potential issues found by the community.

+Auditors receive the code and start working **on their own**, communicating any findings to the DAO as part of the auditing process.
+In exchange, they get a reward based on their contribution effort to the overall audit.
+They should not expect anything else but transparency and communication from the DAO.
+In particular, no specific training, equipement or tools will be provided although how-to resources and beginner-friendly behavior are to be expected.

 ### Audit process

+Code audit definition: *A software code audit is a comprehensive analysis of source code in a programming project with the intent of discovering bugs, security breaches or violations of programming conventions.* (Wikipedia contributors.
+(2021, May 23).
+Code audit.
+[Wikipedia](https://en.wikipedia.org/wiki/Code_audit).
+Retrieved September 19, 2022)

+The purpose of auditing a smart contract is to eliminate as much as possible the risks of exploits and unexpected behavior that can occur from errors or overlooked issues in the code.
+The journey of translating a promising idea into code that runs on a public blockchain can be tedious with lots of pitfalls that developers and newcomers may not be aware of.
+That's why having a dozen or more pair of eyes look through every aspect of the code is useful for making dapps a safer place for users.

+Clients are the ones who defines the **scope** of the audit by providing as much resources as they want (code, documentation, etc.).
+The DAO will be responsible for assessing the feasibility of the audit according to its own resources (available people, time, other audits, etc.).
+Clients are expected to supply a sufficient amount of context and documentation for the codebase they want to be audited.

+Auditors will be provided the material, *potential reward amount?* and a **deadline** for which they have to send in all their work.
+They are aware of the **rules** (*WIP to be defined / accepted on join, audit start or submission?*) regarding audit submissions and the internal workings of the DAO (reward attribution, etc.).
+A communication channel (*direct? through DAO?*) shall be at the disposition of auditors for reaching the clients regarding any clarifications they may seek in order to perform the audit work.

-\[Draft based on Denis' feedback\]
+\[*Draft flow based on Denis' feedback*\]
 1. Project/Protocol/Team needs an audit.
 2. It submits a request to DAOS operators who can assess if the request satisfies some minimal audit requirements (documentation, etc.).
 3. DAOS operators initiates a Security Audit bounty request to its community.
 The duration of the bounty can be variable depending on the estimated amount of work required and/or community members availability and/or other factors.